mcpcpc/k1ss/wiki/boot/efistub.md

 The UEFI variables must be mounted.

-See: @/efivarfs
+See: <{{ site.wiki }}/efivarfs>

-> TIP: Keep your kernel's name as 'vmlinuz' to avoid having to update the
+TIP: Keep your kernel's name as 'vmlinuz' to avoid having to update the
->      EFI entries with each kernel update.
+     EFI entries with each kernel update.

 Create an UEFI boot entry
 -------------------------